Cancer Screening Overview (PDQ®): Screening - Patient Information [NCI]

 These factors include lead-time bias, overdiagnosis, and healthy screenee bias.

 Survival time for cancer patients is usually measured from the day the cancer is diagnosed until the day they die.
 Patients are often diagnosed after they have signs and symptoms of cancer.
 If a screening test leads to a diagnosis before a patient has any symptoms, the patient's survival time is increased because the date of diagnosis is earlier.
 This increase in survival time makes it seem as though screened patients are living longer when that may not be happening.
 This is called lead-time bias.
 It could be that the only reason the survival time appears to be longer is that the date of diagnosis is earlier for the screened patients.
 But the screened patients may die at the same time they would have without the screening test.

 Sometimes, screening tests find cancers that don't matter because they would have gone away on their own or never caused any symptoms.
-These cancers would never have been found if not for the screening test.
+These cancers would never have been found if not for the screening test (for example, a computed tomography [CT] scan).
 Finding these cancers is called overdiagnosis.
 Overdiagnosis can make it seem like more people are surviving cancer longer, but in reality, these are people who would not have died from cancer anyway.

 How do Screening Tests Become Standard Tests?

 Results from research studies help doctors decide when a screening test works well enough to be used as a standard test.